Dennis Mitchell (scholar)

 Dennis A. Mitchell is a Canadian-American university leader and scholar of dental medicine.
 He currently serves as Dean of the Columbia University College of Dental Medicine, a position to which he was appointed in October 2025 after having served as interim dean since February 2025.
 Dr. Mitchell has held a number of leadership and teaching roles at Columbia since 1991 including executive vice president for university life, senior vice provost for faculty advancement, and professor of dental medicine at Columbia University Irving Medical Center at Columbia University.

 Early life and education

 On the advice of an uncle, Mitchell left Canada to study in the US, earning his degree in Neurobiology and Behavior from Cornell University.
-He subsequently attended Howard University’s College of Dentistry, earning a Doctor of Dental Surgery degree, and earned a MPH in Executive Health Services Management from Columbia University's Mailman School of Public Health.
+He subsequently attended Howard University’s College of Dentistry, earning a Doctor of Dental Surgery degree, and earned an MPH in Executive Health Services Management from Columbia University's Mailman School of Public Health.